 - Understanding How Project Monitoring and Controlling Integrates with Other Processes

-The guide to project execution process is incomplete without a review of the latest trends in project management.
+This guide to the project execution process is incomplete without a review of the latest trends in project management.
 These trends show an increasing consolidation of lean methodology, increasing use of technology, flatter organizations, empowered employees, and better collaboration to manage globalization.
 Image by Wokandapix from Pixabay